stsewd/gx-extended.vim/README.md

 ### vim#plugin

-Open the GitHub page of the plugin under the cursor.
+Opens the GitHub page of the plugin under the cursor.

 - `Plug stsewd/fzf-checkout.vim` will open `https://github.com/stsewd/fzf-checkout.vim`

 ### gitcommit#github

-Open an issue/PR from a git commit message with the `#xxx` pattern.
+Opens an issue/PR from a git commit message with the `#xxx` pattern.

 - `Fixes #23` will open `https://github.com/user/repo/issues/23`